catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).

-The standard client library is the python SDK.
+The standard client library is the OpenStack python SDK.
 This can be installed into your current Python environment.
 The example below illustrates how:

 .. code-block:: bash